-Study Design Criteria Randomized and nonrandomized • Valid random assignment?
+Study Design Criteria Randomized and nonrandomized Valid random assignment?
 (NA for non-randomized controlled trials) controlled trials, adapted from the Was allocation concealed?
-U.S. Preventive Services Task Force Were eligibility criteria specified? methods 53 Were groups similar at baseline?
+U.S. Preventive Services Task Force Were eligibility criteria specified? methods 51 Were groups similar at baseline?
 Were outcome assessors blinded?
 Were measurements equal, valid and reliable?
 Was there adequate adherence to the intervention?
 Were the statistical methods acceptable?
 Was the handling of missing data appropriate?
-Was there acceptable followup?
+Was there acceptable follow up?
 Was there evidence of selective reporting of outcomes?
 Was there risk of contamination?
 Cohort studies, adapted from the • Was the exposed cohort(s) representative of the general population?
-Newcastle-Ottawa Scale 54 Was the non-exposed cohort selective from the same community as exposed cohort?
+New castle-Ottaw a Scale 52 Was the non-exposed cohort selective from the same community as exposed cohort?
 How was "exposure" ascertained?
 Demonstrated that outcome of interest was not present at start of study? • Were the cohorts comparable on the basis of the design or analysis?
 Were outcome assessors blind?
-Was followup long enough for outcomes to occur?
-Was there adequate of followup of cohorts?
-Risk prediction study, adapted from Does the IPD-MA a priori define the rationale, methods, and CHARMS 55 with selected domains conduct of methods?
-If no, what don't they state? pertaining to IPD meta-analyses 56 (if How does the IPD-MA identify relevant studies? applicable) Source of data Does study sample adequately represent population of interest (a stigling at slight liths and as smitherent)? (participant eligibility and recruitment)?
-Was there selective inclusion of participants in the model based on data availability?If participants are from a treatment RCT, is treatment accounted for?
-Is a definition and method for measurement of the outcome reported?
-Was the same outcome definition (and method for measurement) used in all patients?
-Was the outcome assessed without knowledge of the candidate predictors (i.e., blinded)?
-Time of outcome occurrence (average follow-up) and time horizon predicted • Is a definition and method for measurement of candidate predictors reported?
-Were predictors assessed blinded for each other? • How was the predictor of interest (ABI, CAC, CRP) handled in the modelling?
+Was follow up long enough for outcomes to occur?
+Was there adequate of follow up of cohorts?
+Risk prediction study, adapted from • Does the IPD-MA a priori define the rationale, methods, and CHARMS 53 with selected domains conduct of methods?
+If no, w hat don't they state? pertaining to IPD meta-analyses 54 (if How does the IPD-MA identify relevant studies? applicable) Source of data Does study sample adequately represent population of interest (participant eligibility and recruitment)?
+Was there selective inclusion of participants in the model based on data availability? • If participants are from a treatment RCT, is treatment accounted for?
+Is a definition and method for measurement of the outcome reported? • Was the same outcome definition (and method for measurement) used in all patients?
+Was the outcome assessed without know ledge of the candidate predictors (i.e., blinded)?
+Time of outcome occurrence (average follow -up) and time horizon predicted • Is a definition and method for measurement of candidate predictors verted?Were predictors assessed blinded for each other?
+Were predictors assessed binded for each other?
+How was the predictor of interest (ABI, CAC, CRP) handled in the modelling?
 Number of participants and number of outcomes/events Number of outcomes/events in relation to the number of candidate predictors (Events Per Variable) Number of participants with any missing value (include predictors and outcomes) How was missing data handled?
-Does IPD-MA use methods to investigate and account for between study heterogeneity?
+Does IPD-MA use methods to investigate and account for betw een study heterogeneity?
 Were both calibration and discrimination measures reported?
-Were confidence intervals reported?
-Were a priori cut points used for classification measures (e.g., sensitivity, specificity, predictive values, NRI)?
+Were confidence intervals reported? • Were a priori cut points used for classification measures (e.g., sensitivity, specificity, predictive values, NRI)?
 Was a bias-corrected NRI used?
-This applies only to studies precenting NRI for a specific rick strata presenting NRI for a specific risk strata.
+This applies only to studies presenting NRI for a specific risk strata.

-Study Design Criteria

-In what way was the population a separate external validation from the FRS or PCE?
+Study Design Criteria In what way was the population a separate external validation from the FRS or PCE?
 Was the FRS or PCE recalibrated in the population before the NTRF was added to the model?

-1